UMassCenterforeDesign/DFAMcheck/README.md

 https://raw.githubusercontent.com/UMassCenterforeDesign/DFAMcheck/master/DFAM-main/DFAMcheck.owl

-Using other Ontology editor-
+Using any other Ontology editor-
-Go to github page and download/clone all the files in folder and open using the respective ontology editor
+Go to github page and download/clone all the .owl files in this folder and open using the respective ontology editor